BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Joy-kitet/README.md

    - Quizzes and Polls: For general audiences, use interactive elements to engage and assess understanding.
    - Technical Demos: For expert audiences, provide hands-on demonstrations or technical walkthroughs.
 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?
+1. Engagement During Presentations:
+  - Ask Questions: Pose questions at the beginning of a presentation to gauge the audience’s familiarity with key concepts.
+  - Interactive Polls: Use live polling tools to assess knowledge levels in real-time.
+2. Use Simple Language: Avoid industry-specific jargon that may confuse your audience.
+3. Encourage Questions: Create an open environment where audience members feel comfortable asking questions.
+4. Utilize Visual Aids: Incorporate visuals like infographics or charts to illustrate complex ideas.
+5. Follow Up with Feedback: After your presentation, solicit feedback through surveys or informal discussions.
 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?
 ## 5. Why is it important to use plain language instead of technical jargon in your writing?
 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?